OpenTermsArchive/docs/content/create-new-collection.en.md

 - Enable “Allow auto-merge”.
 - Enable “Automatically delete head branches”.
 - In the `Branches` section: add a branch protection rule for `main`, check “Require status checks to pass before merging” and add `validate_modified_declarations` and `validate_schema` as required status checks.
-- In the `Actions` section, in the `General` submenu: select "Allow all actions and reusable workflows".
+- In the `Actions` section, in the `General` submenu: select “Allow all actions and reusable workflows”.

 #### Update readme